koengr/QCforBusiness/_part2/chapter_1.md

 {{ end figure caption }}

-Today's agriculture relies heavily on the use of artificial fertilizer to grow our crops.
-Without large-scale use of supplementary nutrients, it would be problematic to feed our world's huge population.
+Today’s agriculture relies heavily on the use of artificial fertilizer to grow our crops.
+Without large-scale use of supplementary nutrients, it would be problematic to feed our world’s huge population.
 In fact, about [half of the nitrogen atoms](https://cen.acs.org/articles/86/i33/Haber-Bosch-Reaction-Early-Chemical.html) in our body have previously passed a fertilizer factory!